Zephyr177/tgDrive/README-en.md

         proxy_set_header X-Real-IP $remote_addr;
         proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
         proxy_set_header X-Forwarded-Proto $scheme;
-        proxy_set_header X-Forwarded-Port $server_port;
-        client_max_body_size 100M ; # Can be set to the maximum size of the files you need to upload }
     }
+}
 ```

 ## Support and Feedback

-If you find this project helpful, feel free to:
+If you find this project helpful, you're welcome to:

 - ⭐ Star the project
 - 🔄 Share it with more friends
-- 🐛 Submit an Issue or Pull Request
+- 🐛 Submit Issues or Pull Requests

 Your support is the driving force behind the project's continued development!